Let's begin with the familiar.

 We can avoid writer's block.
 We can recognize that the material we create at the beginning of our efforts is not the story itself, but merely the inspiration for the story.
 Then we can stop chasing our mental tails and pick the structure that is most acceptable rather than cease writing until we can find the impossible structure that would pull in all the material.

 Based on this understanding, it is not hard to see that we come to Characters, Plot, Theme, and Genre not on a structural basis but on a subject matter basis as well.
 And, there is nothing wrong with that.
-As was said in the beginning of this book, we don't write because of the desire for a perfect structure.
+As was said in the beginning of this article, we don't write because of the desire for a perfect structure.
 We write because we are passionate about our subject matter.
 Yet sooner or later, the structure needs to be there to support our passions.